sdmcelwain/PPP3/README.md

 ## Setup

-It's beyond the scope of this document to explain setup, but here is a tip for new users:  Give Microsoft Visual Studio Code (aka VS Code or vscode) a try.
+It's beyond the scope of this document to explain setup, but here is a tip for new users:  Give Microsoft Visual Studio Code a try.
 Microsoft provides excellent setup information for major platforms (Windows, Linux, Mac):

 [C/C++ for Visual Studio Code](https://code.visualstudio.com/docs/languages/cpp)